weaintplastic/Vagrant-LAMP/README.md

 #### 2. Update host configuration

-But before this host is accessible from your host (workstation) you need to update the `host` configuration located at *C:/Windos/system32/drivers/etc/host* on Windows machines or */etc/host* on Mac OS.
+But before this virtual host is accessible from your hosting system (workstation) you need to update the `host` configuration located at *C:/Windos/system32/drivers/etc/host* on Windows machines or */etc/host* on Mac OS.

 Add the following entry

     127.0.0.1		your-site.local
     ::1             your-site.local

 Note that you need administration rights to change theses files.